steffest/BassoonTracker/readme.md

   - Sample offsets (Effect 9)
   - Volume slides and settings (effect A, C, E10 and E11)
   - Position jumps (effect B)
+  - Pattern breaks and loops (effect D and E6)
   - Speed settings (Effect F)
   - Glissando (Effect E3)
   - Sample delay (Effect E13)
 - next to the protracker effects, there are per-channel effects for low, mid, high frequency, panning and reverb control
 - mute/solo tracks
 - edit pattern data and sample properties
 - import 8bit WAV, 8SVX and RAW samples (as well as any other format AudioContext can read, like .mp3 and .ogg)
 - includes the historic ST-01 and ST-02 sample disks, released in 1987 (as well as a bunch if others)
+- the [modarchive API](https://modarchive.org/) is integrated to access many thousands of music files
 - export to .wav and .mod

-Missing features and bugs (no, it doesn't play 'Black Queen' :-) )
+Missing features and bugs (no, it doesn't play 'Black Queen' 100% accurately :-) )
- - Not much disk operations yet, you can load new modules and samples by drag-dropping them on the interface
  - export to wav is currently limited to the current pattern (due to memory issues)
- - Some "Extended" effects are not implemented yet and probably wont as they are very rarely used: E4,E5,E6,E7, E9, E12, E14, E15
+ - Some "Extended" effects are not implemented yet and probably wont as they are very rarely used: E4,E5,E7,E9,E12,E14
  - The sample editor needs fleshing out.
  - no undo/redo functionality yet
  - no range select/copy/paste functionality yet